chrishenry/deltanyc-heatseek/infra/README.md

 The key to the machine is maintained by Chris Henry

+# Configuration

+### Google Maps API Key.

+The key in use was generated from Chris Henry's Google API Console, but any key with Google Maps permissions can be used.

 # Setup steps

 We should be using luigid, but I can't quite figure out what it's supposed to be